barackd222/ankimedrec-apis/README.md

-# Anki-Medrec - External APIs - Node.js & MongoDB
+# Anki-Medrec APIs - Node.js & MongoDB

 This is an application provides a Swagger API documentation for the Anki-Medrec Platform project.
-For more information, [visit this link](http://anki.medrec.oracleau.cloud).
+For more information, [visit this link](http://anki-medrec.oracleau.cloud).

 ## Installation